netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

     prov:wasAssociatedWith <https://www.npmjs.com/package/@lde/iiif-validator> .
 ```

+Each sampled manifest that **failed** validation is enumerated on the activity as
+a qualified usage carrying the URL and a typed reason (see
+[Failed samples](#failed-samples)); the `validated` manifests are covered by the
+count alone.

 | Metric IRI | Type | Meaning |
 |---|---|---|
 | `…/metric#manifests-sampled` | `xsd:integer` | Number of manifest IRIs dereferenced — the denominator `N`.
 At most the configured sample size (10). |